tartabit/compact-binary-client-zencross/README.md

 - Defaults in this README match `client.py` (server udp-eu.tartabit.com:10106, report interval 120s, reading interval 60s).
 - Motion events (M+/M-) are enabled when both `motionDuration` and `motionInterval` are present and positive in the YAML; otherwise motion is disabled.
 - The demo acknowledges server A packets by matching Transaction IDs (ACKs may arrive out of order); configuration requests (C) are answered with a Configuration packet; write requests (W) are applied and confirmed.
+- When an Update Request (U+) arrives, the client spawns a thread that sends an Update Status (U-) with status "started", waits `updateDuration` seconds, then sends a final U- with status "success" or "failed" depending on `updateFailureRate`.
+On failure it includes result "Simulated failure".

 ## License